pacifics/PassDao/README.md

 # Solidity Files

 - DAO.sol:
 Smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.
-Proposals can be to send Eth to a contrator, to fund the Dao or to change the Dao rules.
+Proposals can be to fund the Dao, to change the Dao rules or to send Eth to a contractor.
+For each proposal, shareholders vote after a set period and during a debate period.
+Approved proposal can be executed after a period predefined in the Dao rules.

 - AccountManager.sol:
 The Account Manager smart contract is associated with a recipient (the Dao for dao shares and the contractor recipient for contractor tokens) and used for the management of tokens by a client smart contract (the dao).
-The Dao account manager contains the balance of the Dao.
+The Dao Account Manager contains the balance of the Dao.

 - Token.sol:
 Basic, standardized Token contract.
 Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and the corresponding approval process.